Local Order Average-Atom Interatomic Potentials: Results

 \subsection{3D EAM Alloys: FeNiCr and NiAl}

-As further tests and demonstrations of the LOAA method, we also explore two 3D EAM alloys.
-First, we consider the ordering effects on lattice constant, cohesive energy, and elastic properties in an FeNiCr alloy as described by the potentials of Bonny \emph{et al.} \cite{Bonny_2011}.
-This is the same system studied by \cite{varvenne:luque:2016} for random alloys.
-We then consider temperature and stress dependent martensitic phase transformations in NiAl using the potential of \cite{pun:mishin:2009}.
+As a further test of LOAA, we consider the more realistic case of 3D metallic alloys modeled via EAM potentials.
+First, we consider ordering effects on the lattice constant, cohesive energy, and elastic properties of \comp as described by the EAM potential of Bonny et al.\ \cite{Bonny_2011}.
+This system was previously studied by Varvenne et al.\ \cite{varvenne:luque:2016} treating it as a random alloy and applying the AA method.
+We then consider surface energies of \nixal using the EAM potential of Purja Pun and Mishin \cite{pun:mishin:2009}.
+All 3D simulations are performed with LAMMPS and visualized using OVITO.